microsoft/vscode-azurearmtools/README.md

   - Variable iteration ("copy blocks"), see Azure [documentation](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-create-multiple#variable-iteration)
   - Sort template and template sections alphabetically

-## Extension configurations:
+## Extension configurations

-You may be interested in adjusting one of the following extension configurations.
-These can be configured in VS Code USer Settings.
+You may be interested in adjusting the following extension configurations.
+These can be configured in [VS Code User Settings](https://code.visualstudio.com/docs/getstarted/settings).

 **Auto-detect ARM Templates**